 Take USD stablecoins as an example.
 Say we allow 4 USD stablecoins in the basket.
 These stablecoins will constantly move slightly from their $1.00 peg, but over time they are very likely to trade around $1.00.
 For any given period, each stablecoin's price over time will will look something like this:

-So far, 100% of the peg deviations of the major USD stablecoins have been impermanent.
+So far, the peg deviations of major USD stablecoins have been impermanent.
 Since these losses are impermanent, we can allow our bonding curve to be constant, namely:

 Therefore, the USD stablecoins can be exchanged 1 for 1, a constant bonding curve.
 The slope is constant, meaning price is independent of supplies of coin x and coin y.

-Apart from a trading fee, there is zero slippage trading stablecoins and tokenized assets on mStable.
-Price remains the same independently of assets in the basket.
+Apart from a trading fee, there is zero slippage trading stablecoins and tokenised assets on mStable.
+Price remains the same independent of assets in the basket.